A11riseforme/cs5331_project/naive_rasp/README.md

 ### Usage

-You don't have to anything, the extension will watch out for dangerous arguments passed to functions like `fopen`, `readfile`, and `file_get_contents`, and it will stop the execution when needed.
+You don't have to do anything, the extension will watch out for dangerous arguments passed to functions like `fopen`, `readfile`, and `file_get_contents`, and it will stop the execution when needed.
 Just like below

 ![Kazam_screenshot_00000](images/Kazam_screenshot_00000.png)